One unique characteristic of ETFs is the way that shares are created and redeemed.

 Before we look at the process for ETFs, let’s quickly at what happens with unit trusts and OEICs.
 If you have money in an OEIC, and you decide to take your money out, the OEIC/unit trust provider has to redeem your units and pay you the value of the units.
 Those units no longer exist once they’ve been redeemed.
 Normally, the provider will have some cash in reserve and can pay you off using that money.
 But if lots of investors want to take their money out at one time, then the provider may have to sell some of the underlying assets in the fund to generate enough cash to pay everyone off who wants to get out.

-If you own shares in an ETF and you want to get your money out, you sell them on the stock market to another investor.
+If you own shares in an ETF and you want to get your money out, you can sell them on the stock market to another investor.
 Those shares aren’t redeemed, they still exist.

 However, shares in ETFs can be redeemed and created by authorised participants or APs.

 APs are normally market makers or investment banks and each ETF should have several designated APs.
 APs have the right to insist an ETF creates new shares in the ETF.
 To do this, the AP delivers further amounts of the underlying assets held by the ETF, and in return, gets newly created shares in the ETF.
-So for a FTSE 100 ETF, the AP would provide shares in FTSE 100 companies and then get shares in the ETF.
+So for a FTSE 100 ETF, the AP would provide shares in FTSE 100 companies and then get shares in the ETF in return.